 The irony is that Bret was killed in new Guinea and dad never got over it.

 This is a song featured in my new WW2 musical, “MATES!” based on my parents’ life experiences during WW2.
-The song is about a mother longing for her son to return from war.
+The song is about a father longing for his son, Bret Langridge to return from war.
 He has been called to duty on the Kokoda Track in New Guinea in the 2/16th Battalion.
-She is writing a letter to him asking the question “Why So Young”- my only son!
-He is sitting on his stretcher bed and replies to her letter.
-The duet captures a moment in the musical where we question whether he will make it home.
+The father is writing a letter to Bret asking the question “Why So Young”- my only son!
+Bret is sitting on his stretcher bed and replies to his father’s letter.
+Bret’s sister Joan also joins in the song.
+The trio captures a moment in the musical where we question whether Bret will indeed make it home.

 Bret is killed in action on Kokoda the very next day!
 The REQUIEM scene in the musical is where he is formally buried in Port Moresby New Guinea.